Ecdosis/MML-editor/README.md

 document the MML expression is regenerated using the dialect file.
 In this way the customisability of the user interface is preserved while achieving a high degree of interoperability.

+At the moment to use it load mml-editor into your browser and copy the contents of DeRoverto-1920.mml into the textarea on the left.